chellxchell/CS396-FinalProject/README.md

     return eod_data, masks, ground_truth, base_price
  ```
 ### Relational Data
 As discussed, one of the benefits to RSR is that it takes into account the relations between stocks in the same industry.
 To observe the trends that stocks under the same industry are similar influenced by, the sector-industry relation between stocks was collected.
-In NASDAQ and NYSE, each stock in the dataset was classigied into a sector and industry.
+In NASDAQ and NYSE, each stock in the dataset was classified into a sector and industry.
 Additionally, the knowledge base Wikidata contains first-order and second-order company relations.
 A company _i_ has a first-order relation with company _j_ if there is a statement that _i_ and _j_ are the subject and object, respectively.
 A company _i_ has a second-order relation with the company _j_ if there is a statement that they share the same object.
 The example below loads the dataset and summarizes the shape of the loaded dataset.

 ```